 Connecticut is back in the conversation as it once again moves to legalize online gambling.
 The potential has increased greatly, with many of the gaming interests in the state eyeing iGaming.

-You can play sweepstakes online poker in Connecticut, where you can win real cash prizes via Global Poker’s online poker site.
+You can play sweepstakes online poker in Connecticut, where you can win real cash prizes via the Global Poker online poker site.

 Connecticut is widely considered to be a prime candidate for legal online poker.